kmadathil/sanskrit_parser/README.md

 ## Installation

-This project has been tested and developed using Python 3.7.
+This project has been tested and developed using Python 3.7/3.8.
+We are aware of issues with Python 3.9 at present.

 ```
 pip install sanskrit_parser